 Please note that Hot Tubs are often, but not always, deep cleaned on arrival and departure days and therefore may not be available for use on such days.
 Please also note that Hot Tubs have many pumps, motors, blowers, and filtration equipment and from time to time any of these components can fail, thereby resulting in the closure of a Hot Tub.
 Such events are by definition outside our control and whilst we will use our best endeavours to bring the Hot Tub back into service as quickly as possible, it is sometimes impossible to get service immediately.
 In this situation we will not be liable to pay any compensation due to any Hot Tub being out of service.

 In the event that a Sauna is out of service for an operational reason beyond our control, we will use our best endeavours to bring the Sauna back into service as soon as possible, but we will not be liable to pay any compensation due to any Sauna being out of service.
 Please note that, under French Law, we understand that it is not permitted for anyone under the age of 16 years to enter a Sauna.

 Please note that Wifi in the mountains is not always reliable, especially under the strains of multiple connections in a chalet.
 We ask guests to help each other by avoiding data-hungry web use.
 Whilst we will do our best to bring any internet connection back into service as quickly as possible, we cannot guarantee that this will be possible, and we will not be liable to pay any compensation due to any Wifi connection going or being out of service.

 12. CHALET SECURITY PAYMENTS

 The Company levies the right to take a security deposit from the group leader of the holiday.
-This will be in the form of credit card details taken at the time of booking and only levied if a senior member of Meriski staff believes that any damage has been done that would incur these charges.
+This will be in the form of credit card authorisation taken 2.5 weeks before departure and only levied if a senior member of Meriski staff believes that any damage has been done that would incur these charges.